-An Electrolyte domain node has already been added to the model by default.
-The electrolyte parameters, which depend on the electrolyte concentration, are set by default to be taken from the Materials node so no further settings are needed for this node.
+A Separator domain node has already been added to the model by default.
+The electrolyte parameters, which depend on the electrolyte concentration, are set by default to be taken from the Materials node, and for this tutorial we will use the default value of 0.4 for the separator volume fraction, so no further settings are needed for this node.